 - There will be a welcome speech made by a member of the University Executive Team

-- At the point that your name is read out, please cross the platform and shake hands with the Vice-Chancellor (or his representative) and pause for a photograph
+- At the point that your name is read out, please cross the platform and then return to your seat as directed by NTU stewards

 - A graduate proposes a short vote of thanks

-- At the closure of the ceremony, graduates will exit University Hall following the academic procession.
+- At the closure of the ceremony, graduates will exit Ceremonial Hall following the academic procession.
 Guests will follow

-The ceremony takes approximately forty-five minutes.
+The ceremony takes approximately 1 hour and 20 minutes.
 Graduation caps should be worn on stage, and at the beginning and end of the ceremony.
-Guests can take photographs, but are asked to stay seated throughout the proceedings
+Guests can take photographs, but are asked to stay seated throughout the proceedings.